 We will study how to lead already active energy citizens to bolder community actions

 Our goal is to examine the processes that may lead already active energy citizens to take even bolder community action towards the clean energy transition, into what could be considered an activism-like level of engagement (advocacy).
-The case study is led by Virtual Power Solutions SA.
+The case study is led by Cleanwatts.